The Great ‘Omission’- and the rise of the non-evangelical, evangelical church.

 The enemy isn’t impressed with heads swollen with Bible knowledge, the latest seminar, or our multitude of religious activity.
 The ‘ancient serpent’ opposes the church faithful to Jesus’ commission because it is the epicenter of spiritual warfare.
 It is the place where lives are translated from darkness to light, from enmity to peace and from hell-fire to heaven.
 It is the battle for the souls of men.

-The vast majority of American lighthouses are inoperative because of advances in navigational technology.
+The vast majority of real American lighthouses are inoperative because of advances in navigational technology.
 They are mere tourist sites.
 Empty shells.
 A reminder of times past.
 The evangelical church in America has likewise lost its principal purpose and has contented itself in a dizzying labyrinth of barren religious commotion, “having the appearance of godliness, but denying its power.”
 (II Tim.3:5)

 The loss of vision and purpose is primarily a product of spiritual drift.
 Churches which blaze forth with the fire of the gospel in their communities will need to be churches with members consecrated to the Lord, not content to be entertained by the professionals.
-Principally, these will be churches which wait on the Lord in prayer and fasting, which provides the intimacy with the Savior required for obedience.
-They will need to be led by men and women or prayer with a zeal and fervor for lost souls which exceeds the opposition from both within and without.
+Principally, these will be churches which wait on the Lord in prayer and fasting, which provides the intimacy with the Savior required for love, passion and obedience.
+They will need to be led by men and women of prayer with a zeal and fervor for lost souls which exceeds the opposition from both within and without.

 Sky Cline is a graduate of William and Mary and Duke University.
 He is the owner of evangelicalBible.com & Schuyler Publishers.